Görmar

 Görmar (/de/) is a village and a quarter of the town of Mühlhausen in Thuringia, central Germany.

 Geography

 Görmar is located to the east of the core town of Mühlhausen on the Bundesstraße (federal highway) 249 to Sondershausen.
-The village is located in the Thuringian Basin not far from the Unstrut river in an agricultural farming area.
-There is hardly any forest in the intensively used flat-wavy terrain.
-The climate is mild and low in precipitation with mostly groundwater-influenced soils.
+The village is located in the Thuringian Basin not far from the Unstrut river in an agricultural area.
+There is hardly any forest in the intensively used gently undulating terrain.
+The climate is mild, with low precipitation with mostly groundwater-influenced soils.

 History

 The Eichsfeld region and the territory of the Reichsstadt (imperial city) of Mühlhausen with Görmar around 1759 (The map contains some errors.)